Is Your Posting Frequency Working For You Or Are You Working For It?

 What is the Best Posting Frequency?

-Posting frequency also plays a huge role in how fast your blog will grow.
-I’ve noticed on Steps To Become that posting 4 or more times per week causing my traffic to increase faster than only posting 2 or 3 times.
+Posting frequency also dramatically affects how fast your blog will grow.
+I’ve noticed Steps To Become that posting 4 or more times per week increases my traffic faster than posting 2 or 3 times.
 Posting less than once every 10 days will stunt your growth.

-One of the main advantages of posting 4 or more times per week is the content is almost always fresh for new readers.
-Most people aren’t interested in reading an old dead blog so several week gaps between posts can kill your readership unless you're already established.
+One of the main advantages of posting four or more times per week is that the content is almost always fresh for new readers.
+Most people aren’t interested in reading an old, dead blog, so several-week gaps between posts can kill your readership unless you're established.

-The major disadvantage to a high post frequency is similar to a posting schedule; it’s easy to run out of ideas, run out of time, or get burned out.
-It is also frustrating having a bunch of posts that don’t get very many views because of a high post frequency.
-If that’s being a problem, consider submitting some of your articles for guest posts on a more extensive blog (just be sure not to publish on both blogs).
+The primary disadvantage to a high post frequency is similar to a posting schedule; it’s easy tit'sn out of ideas, run out of time, or get burned out.
+Having many posts that don’t get don't views is also frustrating because of the high post frequency.
+If that’s beinthat'soblem, consider submitting some of your articles for guest posts on a more extensive blog (just be sure not to publish on both blogs).

 It all comes down to the goals and purpose of your blog.
-For building a passive following, infrequent/unscheduled posts are probably excellent.
+Infrequent/unscheduled posts are probably excellent for building a passive following.
 If you’re trying to grow fast, frequent posts are a must, and a schedule is probably a good idea.

 Do you have a posting schedule?
 Have you noticed post frequency has helped or hurt you?